A guide to the most beautiful towns in Belgium including small towns, amusement parks, and historic sites in the best cities in Belgium

 It is home to numerous architectural masterpieces that offer a treat to the eyes.

-The Gothic St. Bavo’s Cathedral, the Belfry, and the marvellous Gravensteen Castle are the must-visit places in Ghent.
-You can take a delightful walk and explore the beauty of the city as the centre is a pedestrian zone. – Check guided tours here
+The Gothic St. Bavo’s Cathedral, the Belfry, and the marvelous Gravensteen Castle are the must-visit places in Ghent.
+You can take a delightful walk and explore the beauty of the city as the center is a pedestrian zone. – Check guided tours here

 Another interesting part about Ghent is its astounding culinary scene.
 Unlike many European cities, Ghent is known to encourage and promote vegetarianism.

 It even has the greatest number of vegetarian restaurants per capita in the world!
-Don’t forget to take home the special cuberdons: the candies with a liquid, sweet raspberry centre.
+Don’t forget to take home the special cuperdons: the candies with a liquid, sweet raspberry center.

 If you are visiting it during Christmas time then you must visit the Ghent Christmas Market of Belgium which will be a total delight to your eyes.
-It’s often seen as one of the best Christmas Markets in Belgium.
+It’s often seen as one of the best Christmas Markets in Belgium and if you’re wondering where to stay in Ghent during winter I recommend the town center.

 The area of Ghent is great for hiking, thus it’s perfect when looking for the best hiking trails of Brussels.